Symbolic Regression for Shared Expressions: Introducing Partial Parameter Sharing: Application

-\Cref{table:supernovae} shows five selected expressions of the Pareto front resulting from the expression search conducted with the proposed approach.
-All the shown expression have much fewer individual parameters than the ones shown in \cite{RusseilOlivettiDeFrancaMalanchevBurlacuIshidaLerouxMichelinMoinardGangler:2024:1}, while retaining a similar $R^2$-value.
-For example, the expression in the first row of \cref{table:supernovae} uses one shared parameter, two parameters depending on the type of band, and one non-shared parameter, which results in only eleven individual parameters.
-Despite using six fewer individual parameters, its $R^2$-value ($0.991$) is better than the one from three-parameter expression from \cite{RusseilOlivettiDeFrancaMalanchevBurlacuIshidaLerouxMichelinMoinardGangler:2024:1} ($0.99$).
-Furthermore, the proposed approach also yields additional information about the problem, as the effects of different categories, as well as category-specific and category-agnostic effects, may be understood by analyzing the expressions.
+All the shown expressions have fewer individual parameters than the ones reported by \cite{RusseilOlivettiDeFrancaMalanchevBurlacuIshidaLerouxMichelinMoinardGangler:2024:1}, while they retain a similar $R^2$-value.
+For example, the expression in the third row of \cref{table:supernovae} uses one parameter depending on the type of band, and two non-shared parameters, which results in only $14$~individual parameters.
+Although it uses four fewer individual parameters, its $R^2$-value is the same as that of the three-parameter expression from \cite{RusseilOlivettiDeFrancaMalanchevBurlacuIshidaLerouxMichelinMoinardGangler:2024:1} ($R^2 = 0.99$), shown in the first row of \cref{table:supernovae:multiview}.
+Comparing the best expressions of the present study and \cite{RusseilOlivettiDeFrancaMalanchevBurlacuIshidaLerouxMichelinMoinardGangler:2024:1}, the proposed approach requires half of the parameters ($15$ versus $30$) to achieve a similar $R^2$ value ($R^2 = 0.993$ versus $0.992$).

+An additional benefit of the proposed approach is that more information is can be extracted about the problem and the categories.
+By inspecting the resulting expressions, domain experts can distinguish between effects that are category-agnostic, category-specific, or unique to particular category-value interactions.